itadinanta/rnkr/index.md

 I believe that the best way of learning something new is to dive in head first.
 This is an open-source project which I've started mainly to learn the Scala language and ecosystem.

-I see programming languages as sophisticated tools to solve problems, I have chosen to solve this one because
+I see programming languages as sophisticated tools to solve problems, I have chosen this one because

 - **It is familiar to me**.
 Since writing server code for console games day in, day out, I've learnt that players love being ranked against each other.
 - **I believe the problem is not fully solved**.
-I am never fully satisfied with any of the solutions I've adopted in the past.
+I am not fully satisfied with any of the solutions I've adopted in the past.
 Project budgets tends to be tight on R&D.
-- It is general enough to **build a community** around it it
+- It is general enough to **build a community** around it
-- ...but **small enough for one person** to work on it
+- ...but **small enough for a single person** to work on it

 I started with a data structure which implements an ordered list of N rows of the form